Energiewende: 2015 Fraunhofer ISE study

 Using the model REMod-D (Renewable Energy Model – Germany), this 2015 Fraunhofer ISE study investigates several system transformation scenarios and their related costs.
-The guiding question of the study is: how can a cost-optimised transformation of the German energy system — with consideration of all energy carriers and consumer sectors — be achieved while meeting the declared climate protection targets and ensuring a secure energy supply at all times.
-Carbon capture and storage (CCS) is explicitly excluded from the scenarios.
-A future energy scenario emitting 85% less CO_{2} emissions than 1990 levels is compared with a reference scenario, which assumes that the German energy system operates in 2050 the same way as it does today.
-Under this comparison, primary energy supply drops 42%.
-The total cumulative costs depend on the future prices for carbon and oil.
+The guiding question of the study is: "how can a cost-optimised transformation of the German energy system—with consideration of all energy carriers and consumer sectors—be achieved while meeting the declared climate protection targets and ensuring a secure energy supply at all times."
+Carbon capture and storage (CCS) is excluded from the scenarios.
+An energy scenario emitting 85% less CO_{2} emissions than 1990 levels is compared with a reference scenario, assumes that the German energy system operates in 2050 the same way as it does today.
+Primary energy supply drops 42%.
+The total costs depend on the future prices for carbon and oil.
 If the penalty for CO_{2} emissions increases to €100/tonne by 2030 and thereafter remains constant and fossil fuel prices increase annually by 2%, then the total cumulative costs of today's energy system are 8% higher than the costs required for the minus 85% scenario up to 2050.
-The report also notes:
+The report notes:

 2015 DIW study

 A 2015 study uses DIETER or Dispatch and Investment Evaluation Tool with Endogenous Renewables, developed by the German Institute for Economic Research (DIW), Berlin, Germany.
 The study examines the power storage requirements for renewables uptake ranging from 60% to 100%.
-Under the baseline scenario of 80% (the German government target for 2050), grid storage requirements remain moderate and other options on both the supply side and demand side offer flexibility at low cost.
-Nonetheless, storage plays an important role in the provision of reserves.
+Under the scenario of 80% (the German government target for 2050), grid storage requirements remain moderate and other options on both the supply side and demand side offer flexibility at low cost.
+Storage plays a role in the provision of reserves.
 Storage becomes more pronounced under higher shares of renewables, but strongly depends on the costs and availability of other flexibility options, particularly on biomass availability.
 The model is fully described in the study report.

 2016 acatech study

-A 2016 acatech-lead study focused on so-called flexibility technologies used to balance the fluctuations inherent in power generation from wind and photovoltaics.
-Set in 2050, several scenarios use gas power plants to stabilise the backbone of energy system, ensuring supply security during several weeks of low wind and solar radiation.
-Other scenarios investigate a 100% renewable system and show these to be possible but more costly.
-Flexible consumption and storage control (demand-side management) in households and the industrial sector is the most cost-efficient means of balancing short-term power fluctuations.
+A 2016 acatech-lead study focused on "flexibility technologies" used to balance the fluctuations inherent in power generation from wind and photovoltaics.
+Set in 2050, several scenarios use gas power plants to stabilise the energy system, ensuring supply security during several weeks of low wind and solar radiation.
+Other scenarios investigate a 100% renewable system and show these to be possible but costly.
+Flexible consumption and storage control (demand-side management) in households and the industrial sector is the cost-efficient means of balancing short-term power fluctuations.
 Long-term storage systems, based on power-to-X, are only viable if carbon emissions are to be reduced by more than 80%.
-On the question of costs, the study notes:
+The study notes: